Degas’ Bathers Paintings: Realist Aphrodites

 A cool reception for Degas at the eighth Impressionist exhibition of 1886

-Degas stoked the critics opinion further and helped to reinforce his reputation for misogyny by remarking that he was portraying women’s “animal” side.
+Degas stoked the critics further and helped to reinforce his reputation for misogyny by remarking that he was portraying women’s “animal” side.

 Degas drops out of the exhibition circuit